Intel-on-ARM and ARM-on-Intel

 Slow mode: Intel VM on ARM Host / ARM VM on Intel Host

-Lima can run a VM with a foreign architecture, just by specifying arch
+Lima can run a VM with a foreign architecture, using QEMU.

 arch: "x86_64"